-Assets held for sale and liabilities associated to assets held for sale, whose book value will be recovered mainly through the sale rather than through their continuous use, are presented separately from the other assets and liabilities in the Statement of financial position.
+Assets held for sale and liabilities associated to assets held for sale sition.
 Immediately before being classified as held for sale, they are posted on the basis of the specific reference IFRS applicable to each asset and liability and subsequently recorded at the lower between the book value and the presumed fair value, net of the relevant costs of sale.
 Any loss is immediately recorded in the income statement.